The generic geometry of steady state varieties: Introduction

 Understanding the geometry of $\VV_{>0}(f_\k)$ and $\VV_{>0}(F_{\k,b})$ for all possible networks and parameter values is a very challenging task.
 Indeed, it follows from the classical \emph{Hungarian lemma} \cite{Hars1979inverse} that the positive part of \emph{any} algebraic variety can appear as $\VV_{>0}(f_\k)$ for some network and some choice of $\k\in\RR^m_{>0}$, which means that the set of steady states can display intricate geometry, such as its dimension being larger or even lower than expected.
 However, one of the main messages of this paper is that the problem becomes much more well-behaved if we change it to instead understand $\VV_{>0}(f_\k)$ and $\VV_{>0}(F_{\k,b})$ \emph{up to perturbations} of the parameter values (i.e., in \emph{open regions} of parameter space).
 In particular, we show that for many properties, the behavior up to perturbation agrees qualitatively with the behavior of the complex varieties $\VV_{\CC^*}(f_\k)$ and $\VV_{\CC^*}(F_{\k,b})$ in $(\CC^*)^n$ for generic $(\k,b)\in\CC^{m+d}$, and hence lends itself to be studied with tools from algebraic geometry.

 We first tackle the question of \emph{finiteness}.
 By a simple equation count, it is reasonable to expect that $\VV_{>0}(f_\k)$ has codimension $\rk(N)$, and that $\VV_{>0}(F_{\k,b})$ should be finite.
 Nevertheless, it is easy to construct examples of networks where these sets have higher-than-expected dimension for some parameter values.
 In fact, this can be done even for very well-behaved families of networks, such as those that are endotactic \cite{KothariDeshpande24} or weakly reversible \cite{boros2020weakly} (see \Cref{ex:BCY}).
-However, it has been an open question whether this type of pathology can arise for open regions of parameter space (see \cite[Section~5]{boros2020weakly}).
+However, it has been an open question whether this type of pathology can arise in regions of positive measure in parameter space (see \cite[Section~5]{boros2020weakly}).

 As our first main result, we answer this question in the negative.
-In fact, we show that there are two possible scenarios for $\VV_{>0}(F_{\k,b})$, depending on whether or not the network is \emph{nondegenerate}, in the sense that $\ker(N)\cap\RR^m_{>0}\neq\varnothing$ and it satisfies the rank condition
+More precisely, we show that there are two possible scenarios for $\VV_{>0}(F_{\k,b})$, depending on whether or not the network is \emph{nondegenerate}, in the sense that there exist parameter values $(\k,b)$ and a positive zero $x^*$ of $F_{\k,b}$ such that the Jacobian of $F_{\k,b}$ at $x^*$ is nonsingular.
+This is equivalent to requiring that the matrices $N$, $M$ and $L$ from \eqref{eq:augmented_system_intro} satisfy $\ker(N)\cap\RR^m_{>0}\neq\varnothing$ and

-None of the scenarios allow infinitely many steady states in an open region of parameter space.